Bus 174

 Bus 174 (Ônibus 174) is a 2002 Brazilian documentary film.
 It is the directorial debut of director José Padilha and co-director Felipe Lacerda.

 Overview

 In 2000, Sandro do Nascimento, a young man from a poor background, held passengers on a bus hostage for four hours.
 The event was caught live on television.
-The movie examines the incident and what life is like in the slums and favelas of Rio de Janeiro and how the criminal justice system in Brazil treats the lower classes.
-Within the film, Padilha interviews former and current street children, members of the Rio police force, the Rio BOPE police team, family members, and sociologists in order to gain insight into what led Nascimento to carry out the hijacking.
+The movie examines the incident and life in the slums and favelas of Rio de Janeiro and how the criminal justice system in Brazil treats the lower classes.
+Padilha in the film talks to former and current street children, Rio police officers, the Rio BOPE police tactical unit, Nascimento's family members and sociologists to gain insight into what led Nascimento to carry out the hijacking.